 Spiced cherry cheese

-This spiced cherry cheese is super easy to make and with this recipe you only need 350g and you’ll get 2 small jars out of that.
+This spiced cherry cheese is super easy to make and with this recipe you only need 350g of cherries and you’ll get 2 small jars out of that.

 Small batch preserving